Nitish Kumar and his incredible calisthenics, a face-off fiesta between Ghālib and Shakespeare

 aa phir se mujhe chhoḌ ke jaane ke liye aa

-(Ranjish: Unpleasant, strained relationship.
-If there are bad vibes, so be it but do show up even if it is to give more pain to my heart, do roll up even if you would desert me again.).
+(ranjish: unpleasant, strained relationship.
+If there are bad vibes, so be it, but do show up even if it is to give more pain to my heart, do come even if you would desert me again.)

-So strange that in Beehaar (Bihar), only the underling teams change places, the chief minister does not.
-My heart weeps for its unfortunate climes as I recall the great lines spoken by a citizen from my play Richard III, Woe to the land that’s governed by a Nettish, I mean, child”.
+So strange that in Beehaar (Bihar), only the underling teams change places, the chief minister remains.
+My heart weeps for its unfortunate climes as I recall the great lines spoken by a citizen in my play Richard III, Woe to the land that’s governed by a Nettish, I mean, child”.

 Shakespeare: Hark, my desi (Indian) brother, this Nettish doth tread a treacherous path.
-He will govern well, my left foot!
-Reminds me of young Hamlet, who, upon spying a gravedigger merrily singing whilst fashioning a grave and unveiling a skull, did ponder,, It might be the pate of a politician, which this ass now o'erreaches, one that would circumvent God, might it not?A character in the very likeness of Nettish, I dare say, rightly given the alias Peltoo Ram (literally Ram who springs back and forth).
+He will govern well, my left foot.
+It reminds me of young Hamlet, who, upon spying a gravedigger merrily singing whilst fashioning a grave and unveiling a skull, did ponder, It might be the pate of a politician, which this ass now o'erreaches, one that would circumvent God, might it not?.
+He is a character in the very likeness of Nettish who, I dare say, has rightly given the alias Peltoo Ram (literally Ram who springs back and forth).

 Mehrbāñ ho ke bulā lo mujhe chāho jis vaqt